 Why use Meshery?

-- because its an open source, vendor neutral projects that facilitates testing across meshes.
+- Because its an open source, vendor neutral projects that facilitates testing across meshes.

-- because fortio is not packaged into a mesh testing utility, but is only a load-generator unto its own.
+- Because fortio is not packaged into a mesh testing utility, but is only a load-generator unto its own.

 Why create Meshery and not use another benchmark tool?

-Meshery is purpose built for factilitating benchmarking of service meshes and their workloads.
+Meshery is purpose built for facilitating benchmarking of service meshes and their workloads.
 Other benchmark tools are not.
 There are some other tools used for service mesh benchmarking, like regpatrol.
 Regpatrol is used by IBM is not open source or available in binary form to use and has the following differences from Meshery:

 - Traffic type - regpatrol uses jmeter, which can parse responses and perform functional tests.